Tales of a lapsed gamer.

-May 2013: Looking at the prelaunch details of these devices it's now very clear I'm no longer the target market.
-XboxOne is a non-starter for me, a combination of mixed messages on DRM, lack of confidence in MS's ability to keep user's privacy secure and gaming-as-an-afterthought make it unappealing.
+May 2013: Looking at the prelaunch details of these devices it's now very clear I'm no longer in the target audience.
+XboxOne is a non-starter for me, a combination of mixed messages on DRM, lack of confidence in MS's ability to keep user's privacy secure, disinterest in Kinect and gaming-as-an-afterthought make it unappealing.

 June 11 2013: PS4 seems more on target but Sony aren't blameless when it comes to privacy concerns and generally acting the douche.
 The PS4 is USD$100 cheaper, has faster RAM and a